Lenovo ThinkPad E480 Teardown and RAM, SSD, HDD upgrade options

 1. Hi, David,

 I haven’t purchased it yet, but I am planning to buy one.
 That’s why I am double-checking before the purchase.
-The one I am planning to buy has a 256GB SSD(256GB Solid State Drive, PCIe OPAL2.0), which indicates to me that the HDD should have the dummy HD/Caddy in it.
+The one I am planning to buy has a 256GB SSD(256GB Solid State Drive, PCIe OPAL2.0), which indicates to me that the HDD should have a dummy HD/Caddy in it.

 What makes sense to me is that one laptop will have a uniform structural design.